 Technical Collaboration with International Experts

 The National Innovation Center is currently collaborating with a team of professionals at TU Delft University in the Netherlands.
 The team from TU Delft has been helping engineers at NIC with emergency ventilators, masks, and UVC Disinfection Chamber.
 NIC has been in conversation with a professor and a doctor from the University of California San Francisco and the University of California Berkeley to build PAPR for healthcare PPE in Nepal.
-The information about PAPR can be seen here.
+The more information about PAPR can be found here.

 Now NIC has also collaborated with Prakash Lab at Stanford University to work on several COVID response technological products like ventilators, fabric producing machines for masks, UVC Disinfection Chamber and reusable PPEs etc. We are very hopeful that those collaborations will be fruitful.